LightJason/lightjason.github.io/content/news/2017-02-actiondocumentation.md

 categories: ["Documentation"]
 ---

-We are working on a full documentation of all [buildin actions](/knowledgebase/actions) in LightJason. <!--more-->
+We are working on a full documentation of all [built-in actions](/knowledgebase/actions) in LightJason. <!--more-->

 The documentation contains the main description of each action, a short code example, the reference to the source code of the action and optional additional information of the functionality of the action.